 - International Federation of Professional and Technical Engineers (IFPTE)

-The Department of the Army must notify these unions before it makes substantive changes in the working conditions of civilian employees represented by these unions and give the unions an opportunity to provide their views on the changes.
+Headquarters, Department of the Army, must notify these unions before it makes substantive changes in the working conditions of civilian employees represented by these unions and give the unions an opportunity to provide their views on the changes.
 This usually occurs when there are proposed changes to Army regulations.
 The Department must consider any union comments and respond to those unions providing comments.
-The Army’s obligation is to consult; it is not obligated to negotiate with the unions over the changes.
-That obligation rests at the level of exclusive recognition; usually at the installation level.
+The Army's obligation is to consult; it is not obligated to negotiate with the national unions over the changes.
+The obligation to bargain over changes to working conditions rests at the level of exclusive recognition; normally at the installation level.